 Until the chick is at least 6 weeks old, albatross will tolerate rangers, but may not want us there.
 After 6 weeks, the adult will move away when we are nearby as the chick is in post guard stage and the parent does not need to shelter is.

 Our understanding of their behaviour minimises the chance of being bitten.
 For example, a little tap on the bill replicates the bonding behaviour between a pair.
 Occasional bites happen, and it can hurt, but we stay relaxed and work to keep the birds calm so we can continue to support them.

-We put bands on albatross chicks when they are 6 months old.
-Usually we place a stainless-steel band on their right leg with a unique 5 or 6-digit number.
+We band albatross chicks when they are 6 months old.
+A stainless-steel band goes on their right leg with a unique 5 or 6-digit number.
 On the left leg males receive a black band with the season letter and a 2-digit number.
 The females receive a yellow band with the season letter and a 2-digit number.

 Bands for the season